Text Classification module

 The confidence score of the classification.

-A decimal value between 0 and 1.
+Must be a decimal value between 0 and 1.
 The filter drops the tags with a confidence score lower than the value of this property.

 The Amazon Comprehend solution returns a confidence score for each key phrase tag.
 Tags with a confidence score lower than the value of the minConfidence property are dropped.